ActiDoo/clusterrebootd/docs/OPERATIONS.md

 - **Logs** – The orchestrator streams JSON events to stderr; under systemd they appear in the journal.
-Each log includes detector outcomes, health script results, lock acquisition metadata, and the final outcome so operations teams can reconstruct each decision.【F:cmd/reboot-coordinator/main.go†L178-L206】【F:pkg/orchestrator/runner.go†L129-L211】
+Each log includes detector outcomes, health script results, lock acquisition metadata, and the final outcome so operations teams can reconstruct each decision.【F:cmd/clusterrebootd/main.go†L178-L206】【F:pkg/orchestrator/runner.go†L129-L211】
 - **Metrics** – When enabled, the Prometheus collector listens on the configured socket and exposes counters and histograms that summarise orchestration results.
-The listener address is exported to health scripts through `RC_METRICS_ENDPOINT` for optional self-checks.【F:cmd/reboot-coordinator/main.go†L193-L252】
+The listener address is exported to health scripts through `RC_METRICS_ENDPOINT` for optional self-checks.【F:cmd/clusterrebootd/main.go†L193-L252】
-- **Dry-run diagnostics** – `reboot-coordinator status` prints detector and health results, highlights whether the lock was acquired, and shows the planned reboot command.
-The final status string mirrors the exit code so scripts and automation can react consistently.【F:cmd/reboot-coordinator/main.go†L314-L356】
+- **Dry-run diagnostics** – `clusterrebootd status` prints detector and health results, highlights whether the lock was acquired, and shows the planned reboot command.
+The final status string mirrors the exit code so scripts and automation can react consistently.【F:cmd/clusterrebootd/main.go†L314-L356】

 ## Maintenance and Upgrades

-- **Immediate stop** – Create the kill switch file (`touch /etc/reboot-coordinator/disable`) to block reboots across future iterations.
+- **Immediate stop** – Create the kill switch file (`touch /etc/clusterrebootd/disable`) to block reboots across future iterations.
   Remove the file to resume operations; the daemon re-checks on the next pass.
 - **Planned work** – Deny windows prevent orchestration during sensitive periods while allow windows strictly constrain when reboots may occur.
 Update the configuration and reload the service to apply new schedules.【F:pkg/windows/windows.go†L29-L123】
-- **Upgrades** – Run `make package` to produce fresh packages, install them, and confirm `reboot-coordinator validate-config` still succeeds.
+- **Upgrades** – Run `make package` to produce fresh packages, install them, and confirm `clusterrebootd validate-config` still succeeds.
 Use `status --skip-lock` on individual nodes to validate detectors and health scripts before removing the kill switch.